LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/index.md

 You may use the following optional features to improve the user experience:

+* [Certificate requirements](certificate-requirements.md) may be used to restrict the certificates the user can choose
 * [File validation](file-validation.md)
 * [Background processing](background-processing.md)
 * [Document metadata](document-metadata.md)